 As a trading hub of eastern India, Kolkata is a great destination for shopping.
 Popular purchases include textiles, handicrafts, books and tea.

 Although a nightlife curfew has now been imposed in Kolkata, there are still some decent places to party.
 Here's where to find the most happening bars and clubs in Kolkata.

 Bengalis are passionate about food (especially fish), so don't miss sampling some delicious Bengali cuisine at these authentic restaurants or kathi rolls (a popular street food that originated in Kolkata).

 Where to Stay

 Although the people of Kolkata are warm and friendly, a great deal of poverty still remains, making begging and scams a problem.
-Taxi drivers often get extra money from tourists by tampering with the meters in their cabs and making them run fast.
+Short-changing and pick-pocketing are particularly prevalent.
 Kolkata is a reasonably safe Indian city though.
 However, Sudder Street does attract some undesirable types of people, including drug dealers.

-One of the most frustrating things about Kolkata is that being a Communist state, it is subject to frequent political and industrial action that brings the city to a complete standstill.
+Kolkata experiences political and industrial action that brings the city to a complete standstill.
 During these bandhs (strikes), it's virtually impossible to get around the city as transport doesn't operate and all shops remain closed.

 As always in India, it's important not to drink the water in Kolkata.
 Instead buy readily available and inexpensive bottled water to stay healthy.
-In addition, it's a good idea to visit your doctor or travel clinic well in advance of your departure date to ensure that you receive all the necessary immunizations and medications, especially in relation to illnesses such as malaria and hepatitis.
+In addition, it's a good idea to visit your doctor or travel clinic well in advance of your departure date to ensure that you receive all the necessary immunizations and medications.